-I created a pre-mastered ISO 9660 image from the OpenBSD CVS modules (src, XF4, ports and www) contained in the /cvs directory on my disk.
+I created a pre-mastered ISO 9660 image from the OpenBSD CVS modules (src, xenocara, ports and www) contained in the /cvs directory on my disk.
 I used the following command, which looks very similar to the one I used to create the CD-ROM image above.

+'''

-\$ mkisofs -R -o cvs.iso /cvs
+$ mkhybrid -r -o cvs.iso /cvs

+'''